krussll/tarothappy/_posts/2020-11-06-lawn-bowls-hand-signals.md

 There are restrictions on when you can use hand signals.
 Whilst these are rarely enforced, it’s best to follow them for the sanity of those around!

 1. You can ONLY communicate with your team when you have possession of the mat.
-2. Give information (especially the Vice) ONLY when asked for
+2. Give information (especially the Vice) ONLY when asked for.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6Oewr1ks_Ew" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>